Azure/cortana-intelligence-customer360/README.md

 **Figure 3: Graphical representation of the Data generation logic - user browsing data**

 The green boxes represent the actual buyers used to generate the **Purchase** table.
 At the end of data generation, the customer browsing data is then streamed through Azure EventHub to Azure Stream Analytics for aggregation.
-Total customers browsing times are calculated and saved to Azure Storage blob for archival and further processing.
+Total customers browsing times are calculated and saved to Azure Storage blob for archiving and further processing.